TheBlueAlgae/TheBlueAlgae/README.md

-### Hi there 👋
+## Hi there 👋

-I am an undergraduate student who is learning C++, Rust and so on.
+As an undergraduate student, I am learning C++, Rust and so on.
 I love learning Computer Science knowledge and English, also love playing games like [Minecraft](https://www.minecraft.net) and [Genshin Impact](https://genshin.hoyoverse.com).

-Recently I am planning writting a Minecraft Launcher which is written in Rust as a challenge for me.
-I dreamed about writting something funny in the future.
+I also think highly of personal privacies, so I hate maliciously collecting (or also personally called "stealing") personal data without explicitly inform users in advanced.
+I hope every countries and territories can reinforce their strategies to store and manage personal data to prevent users from being "bared" on the Internet, like the GDPR the EU made.

+A typical case that maliciosly collect personal data is delete Wenjuanxing's account.
+They require users provide their real name and ID number to delete their accounts.
+Here is the original website of this requirement that is written in Chinese (you might need a translator to browse this website): [The process of deleting Wenjuanxing's account](https://www.wjx.cn/help/help.aspx?helpid=413).

+So, with my statements above, softwares I developed will never collect any of your data.
+All personal data produced will locally be stored and encrypted on your devices.

 I hope everyone can enjoy the life and be energetic everyday!